 For the most divergent integral of Eq.~\eqref{masscorrect} to be finite, $r(k)$ must scale at least as $|k|^{-\eta}$, with $\eta>2$.
 For the sake of illustration, in what follows, we consider $\eta=3$:

 being $l^\mu$ a four-vector parameter with $|l|=M$.
+Eq.~\eqref{R2} is such that it takes into account the constraint in Eq.~\eqref{constraint}.
+Moreover, the function $r(k)$ tends to one at long distances, in agreement with standard QFT, which one must recover at low energies.
+Notice that, although the qualitative behavior of $r(k)$ is determined from the requirement of a four-dimensional space-time at low energy, the specific form to obtain finite results depends on the particular model, which in this case is $\phi(x)^4$ scalar model.

-Notice that Eq.~\eqref{R2} is such that it takes into account the constraint in Eq.~\eqref{constraint}.
-It is worth emphasizing that the choice for the weight function $r$ in Ref.~\cite{Shirkov:2010sh} is not compatible with our constraint.
+It is worth emphasizing that the choice for the weight function $r(k)$ in Ref.~\cite{Shirkov:2010sh} is not compatible with our constraint.
 Notwithstanding these technical differences, the qualitative conclusions found in Ref.~\cite{Shirkov:2010sh} also hold in the DRQFT.

 \paragraph{Loop finiteness and low-energy limit. } Eq.~\eqref{masscorrect} is finite and, for $M\gg m$, it can be written as

 We now evaluate Eq.~\eqref{G4c} in two limits, namely $p^2\ll M^2$ and $p^2\gg M^2$.
 The limit $p^2\ll M^2$ gives